-Zengzi quanshu 曾子全書 "The Complete Writings of Zengzi", short Zengzi 曾子 "Master Zeng", is a philosophical treatise written by the Southern Song period 南宋 (1127-1279) scholar Wang Zhuo 汪晫.
+Zengzi quanshu 曾子全書 "The complete writings of Zengzi", short Zengzi 曾子 "Master Zeng", is a philosophical treatise written by the Southern Song-period 南宋 (1127-1279) scholar Wang Zhuo 汪晫 xxx.
 The short book was written around 1200.
 In 1274 Wang Zhuo's grandson Wang Mengdou 汪夢斗 xxx submitted the book to the throne, together with the book Zisizi 子思子.

-Zengzi 曾子 (505-432 BCE), actual name Zeng Shen 曾参, was an important disciple of Confucius specialized on the concept of filial piety (xiao 孝).
+Zengzi 曾子 (505-432 BCE), actual name Zeng Shen 曾参, was an important disciple of Confucius who specialized on the concept of filial piety (xiao 孝).
 Zengzi declined the offers of several states for high positions and instead dedicated his life to teaching.
 He is said to have written the Classic Daxue 大學 "Great Learning" and a book called Zengzi.
-The imperial bibliography Yiwenzhi 藝文志 in the official dynastic history Hanshu 漢書 says it was 18 chapters long, while that in the Suishu 隋書 and later bibliographies speaks of a length of 2 juan.
-The book is listed in several Song period bibliographies, like the Junzhai dushu zhi 郡齋讀書志 and the Zhizhai shulu jieti 直齋書錄解題.
+The imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書 says it was 18 chapters-long, while the book catalogue in the Suishu 隋書 and later bibliographies speaks of a length of 2 juan.
+The book is listed in several Song-period bibliographies, like the Junzhai dushu zhi 郡齋讀書志 and the Zhizhai shulu jieti 直齋書錄解題.
 It is, nevertheless, not sure if Wang Zhuo reconstructed the Zengzi from surviving fragments or had compiled this book by himself.
 The transmitted version of Wang Zhuo is divided into 12 chapters, of which the last two are missing.
-The second chapter is also called an "inner chapter" (neipian 内篇), the rest are "outer chapters" (waipian 外篇).
-The first chapter corresponds to the short "Classic of Filial Piety" Xiaojing 孝經, the second chapter to the Daxue.
+The second chapter is also called an "inner chapter" (neipian 内篇), while the rest are dubbed "outer chapters" (waipian 外篇).
+The first chapter relates to the short "Classic of Filial Piety" Xiaojing 孝經, the second chapter to the Daxue.

 The oldest surviving print dates from the Ming period 明 (1368-1644).
-The Zengzi is included in the collectanea Siku quanshu 四庫全書 and Zeng-Si erzi quanshu 曾思二子全書.
-There is a 4 juan long commented edition by Master Ruan 阮氏 printed by the Wenxuan Studio 文選樓, and an 8 juan long edition by Feng Yunyuan 馮雲鵷.
+The Zengzi is included in the series Siku quanshu 四庫全書 and Zeng-Si erzi quanshu 曾思二子全書.
+There is a 4 juan long commented edition by Master Ruan 阮氏 printed by the Wenxuan Studio 文選樓, and an 8 juan-long edition created by Feng Yunyuan 馮雲鵷.